Judo at the Olympics

 Judo was first included for men at the Olympic Games in 1964 Games in Tokyo.
 Judo was not included in the following Games in 1968, though was reinstated as an Olympic sport from then on.
 Women's judo was introduced as a demonstration sport at the 1988 Olympics, and became an official sport in 1992.

 - Judo is a weight class event.
 There have been many different classes over the years, and the definition of each class has changed several times.

 - The best all-time performing Judo athlete at the Olympic Games is Japanese Judoka Tadahiro Nomura, who won three gold medals between 1996-2004.
+He was first Olympic competitor from Asia to win three consecutive gold medals in any event, the only judoka to have won three consecutive Olympic gold medals.
+His father was the coach of Shinji Hosokawa, the winner of the gold medal at Los Angeles 1984 in the same division, and his uncle Toyokazu Nomura won gold at Munich 1972 in the under 70kg division.
 See more on the Greatest Judo Competitors at the Olympics.